inaumov/get-wordy-core/README.md

 ## Core module for Get Wordy App

-MySql8 database is used as a data storage.
+Since version 1.1.x the Postgres database is used as a data storage instead of mysql.
 Integration tests are executed against real database.

 [flyway-maven-plugin](https://documentation.red-gate.com/flyway/flyway-cli-and-api/usage/maven-goal) is configured to